NHidayat/evday-pos/README.md

 3. <a href="https://www.getpostman.com/">Postman</a>
 4. Web Server (ex. localhost)

-## How to run the app ?

-1. Open app's directory in CMD or Terminal
-2. Type `npm install`
-3. Make new file a called **.env**, set up first [here](#set-up-env-file)
-4. Turn on Web Server and MySQL can using Third-party tool like xampp, etc.
-5. Create a database with the name **evday_pos**, and Import file sql to **phpmyadmin**
-6. Type ```npm start``` on your CMD or Terminal
-6. Open Postman desktop application or Chrome web app extension that has installed before
-7. Choose HTTP Method and enter request url.(ex. localhost:3000/)

 ## Set up .env file

 Open .env file on your favorite code editor, and copy paste this code below :